 Assigning link groups to an external dynamic content block works in the same way.
 When configuring the block's settings, enter link group names into the 'Link groups' field.
 These will then be assigned to all links within that external dynamic content block.

-Providing link groups have been assigned, clicks for links contained within a campaign's external dynamic content will also be included in reporting.
+Providing link groups have been assigned, clicks for links contained within a campaign's external dynamic content are also be included in reporting.

 Segmentation on Clicks